 What is a VA loan?

-A VA loan is a mortgage offered through the U.S Department of Veteran Affairs; VA loans are designed to help active-duty military personnel, veterans, and service members become homeowners at an affordable cost.
-VA loans have generous terms such as no down payment, require no mortgage insurance, have lenient rules for qualifying, to name a few benefits.
+A VA loan is a mortgage offered through the U.S Department of Veteran Affairs.
+It is designed to help active-duty military personnel, veterans, and service members become homeowners at an affordable cost.
+This type of loan has generous terms such as no down payment, requires no mortgage insurance, have lenient rules for qualifying, to name a few benefits.

 How do VA Loans Work?

 Although the Department of Veteran Affairs offers VA loans, the government does not necessarily design the loans.
 The government, through the department, determines who qualifies for the VA loans and which lenders issue the loans.
 The department can either back you up in the loan or have the loan given to you directly.
 These loans come in a different form from which you can choose.